10 Best Affordable Homeowners Insurance Companies of 2026

 Standard homeowners insurance policies typically do not cover valuable jewelry, artwork, or other collectibles.

-In order to protect them, you should purchase special coverage through your agent, which includes protection from damage caused by an earthquake or flood.
+To protect them, you should purchase special coverage through your agent, which includes protection from damage caused by an earthquake or flood.

 Perils Not Covered By Homeowners Insurance